-5 easy ways to create narrative imageshttp://www.visualstorytell.com/wp-content/uploads/2017/03/narrative_images_thumb.jpg 369 217 Shlomi Ron Shlomi Ron http://0.gravatar.com/avatar/906bcce31d9695cb030087534b5f0f6e?s=96&d=mm&r=g
+5 easy ways to create narrative images5 easy ways to create narrative images https://www.visualstorytell.com/wp-content/uploads/2017/03/narrative_images_thumb.jpg 369 217 Shlomi Ron Shlomi Ron https://secure.gravatar.com/avatar/906bcce31d9695cb030087534b5f0f6e?s=96&d=mm&r=g

 Before we get to the backstory, this image offers an excellent example to demonstrate how our “visual storytelling mind” works.
-Images are the today’s lingua franca of visual communications.
+Images are today’s lingua franca of visual communications.
 According to Hootsuite, “Instagram users have shared over 40 billion photos to date and share an average of 95 million photos and videos per day.”
 So knowing how to create images with compelling narratives is crucial to stand out from the crowd.

 We naturally look at static photos in the present time and see them as time capsules of an event that took place in the past.
-According to Storytelling Advertising – a Visual Marketing Analysis by Sarah Elise Väre, there are 4 types of storytelling pictures:
+According to Storytelling Advertising – a Visual Marketing Analysis by Sarah Elise Väre, there are four types of storytelling pictures:

 “The past group shows the ending of a story, the present group the middle, and the future group the beginning.
 The all-tenses group shows both the beginning, the middle, and the end of a story.”

-Since we are constant seekers of meanings, and as we mentioned in our last newsletter, “we’re all players in our own movies where we play the hero, the director, the cameraman and most importantly the editor“ – then we edit what we see in order to create meanings.
-Such editing work could play with the narrative timeline back and forth until landing on a story we find personally meaningful.
-Here is how it could be played out, by labeling this image under:
+Since we are constant seekers of meanings, we’re all players in our own movies where we play the hero, the director, the cameraman and most importantly the editor – then we edit what we see in order to create meanings that fit with our internal narratives and beliefs.

-a) The Past Group because it represents late afternoon capture, showing the workers resting after a long and eventful day of working on the bridge > a resolution of the story.
+Because it represents late afternoon capture, showing the workers resting after a long and eventful day of working on the bridge > a resolution of the story.

-b) The Present Group because the photo was taken in the morning, the workers just woke up a half hour ago (the past), judging by the Oats box on the rail and one of the workers with a towel on his shoulder.
+Because the photo was taken in the morning, the workers just woke up a half hour ago (the past), judging by the Oats box on the rail and one of the workers with a towel on his shoulder.
 They stopped for a quick photo before leaving for another day of work (the future).

-c) The Future Group because this image simply shows the beginning of their one-hour mid-day break.
+Because this image simply shows the beginning of their one-hour mid-day break.
 That’s why you see one of the workers holding his tools and another playing with his cat.
 They’ve got 10 minutes left before getting back to work where one of them will be reassigned to another role he’d hate (conflict or story middle), but after working with his new mates will result in acceptance (resolution > future).